File Scrub 1 ::::: EE ... wind_home-basics

 Wind power plants, or wind farms, produce electricity

 Wind power plants, or wind farms, are clusters of wind turbines that produce large amounts of electricity.
 A wind farm usually has many turbines scattered over a large area.
-One of the world's largest wind farms, the Horse Hollow Wind Energy Center in Texas, has 430 wind turbines spread over about 47,000 acres.
-The project has a combined capacity of about 735 megawatts.
+One of the world's largest wind farms, the Horse Hollow Wind Energy Center in Texas, has about 420 wind turbines spread over about 47,000 acres.
+The project has a combined electricity generating capacity of about 735 megawatts (or 735,000 kW).

 History of Wind Power

 People have been using wind energy for thousands of years

 Traditional Dutch windmill

 People used wind energy to propel boats along the Nile River as early as 5,000 BC.
 By 200 BC, simple wind-powered water pumps were used in China, and windmills with woven-reed blades were grinding grain in Persia and the Middle East.

 New ways to use wind energy eventually spread around the world.
 By the 11th century, people in the Middle East were using windpumps and windmills extensively for food production.
 Merchants and the Crusaders brought wind technology to Europe.
 The Dutch developed large wind pumps to drain lakes and marshes in the Rhine River Delta.
 Immigrants from Europe eventually took wind energy technology to the Western Hemisphere.

 American colonists used windmills to grind grain, to pump water, and to cut wood at sawmills.
 Homesteaders and ranchers installed thousands of wind pumps as they settled the western United States.
 In the late 1800s and early 1900s, small wind-electric generators (turbines) were also widely used.